digital-asset/docs.daml.com/docs/2.8.0/docs/daml-finance/concepts/lifecycling.rst

    :alt: The issuer processes the distribution event through the distribution rule, creating a
          lifecycle effect.
 The effect references ACME v1 as a target instrument.

+These components are described in more detail in the Components section below.
+For simplicity, we have chosen a dividend as an example here, but the same workflow can be used to process more advanced instruments.

 Claiming the effect
 ===================